 The CDC also has detailed recommendations for travel during the pandemic, both for vaccinated and unvaccinated travelers as well as for cruise travel.

-This article was originally published in May 2022; it was most recently updated on June 13, 2022 with current information.
+This article was originally published in May 2022; it was most recently updated on August 17, 2022, with current information.